CartoDB/documentation/app/content/carto-user-manual/tutorials/selecting-a-new-restaurant-location-using-commercial-hotspots-analysis.md

     Rename the layer "Demographics and distance to closest location" and reorder the layer to place below "Own restaurant locations" and "Area of study".
 Hover over a hexagon to see that there is now one population value and distance value per hexagon (population between 15 and 34, and distance to closest own store).

-    Style the hexagons according to the config seen below, applying a gradient palette to represent with darker colour the areas with the lowest population.
+    Style the hexagons according to the config seen below, applying a gradient palette to represent with darker color the areas with the lowest population.

     ![Map area of study demographics distance to store](/img/cloud-native-workspace/tutorials/tutorial13_map_area_of_study_demographics_distance.png)